 Please also find the accompanying Factsheet on The experience of inclusion and exclusion in early childhood education and care available for download here.

-Early Childhood Australia (ECA) collaborated with Early Childhood Intervention Australia (ECIA) to produce a Joint statement on the inclusion of children with disability in early childhood education and care.
-This joint position statement by ECA and ECIA sets out our shared commitment to inclusion in early childhood education and care (ECEC).
+In 2012, Early Childhood Australia (ECA) collaborated with Reimagine Australia (formerly known as Early Childhood Intervention Australia) to produce a Joint statement on the inclusion of children with disability in early childhood education and care.
+This joint position statement by ECA and ECIA set out our shared commitment to inclusion in early childhood education and care (ECEC).
 Its purpose is to create a vision for high quality inclusive practices in early childhood education and care.
 It will assist everyone in ECEC services, as well as support professionals, to fully include children with a disability and to achieve high quality outcomes for all children.
 It will also provide a framework for the development and implementation of policy and programs designed for all young children.
 The inclusive practices promoted by the position statement are characterised by the strong collaborative partnerships between children, families, early childhood educators and support professionals that are widely recognised as a cornerstone of high quality inclusive practice in ECEC programs.